dipsylala/veracode-local-sca-results/README.md

 ## Usage

+### Any LLM (Claude, ChatGPT, etc.)

+1. Copy the contents of `SKILL.md` into the model's system prompt or custom instructions
+2. Run the relevant script(s) to extract data from your scan file (see [Scripts](#scripts) below)
+3. Paste the script output into the conversation and ask the model to summarise it

+### GitHub Copilot (VS Code)

-Install this skill in your VS Code Copilot setup, then ask Copilot about a Veracode scan result file:
+Add this repo as a skill source in your Copilot agent setup, then ask Copilot about a Veracode scan result file:

 > "Summarise this Veracode scan: `/path/to/veracode.json`"